iPad 8 LTE Battery Replacement

 Step 57

-- Grab your trusty Phillips screwdriver and let's tackle those three little screws, each measuring 1.4 mm, that are holding the cellular antennas snugly to the rear case.
-You've got this!
+- Grab a Phillips screwdriver and remove those three 1.4 mm screws that are holding the cellular antennas onto the rear case.

 Step 58

-- Grab the pointy end of your spudger and gently pry up the right cellular antenna coaxial cable right next to the connector to disconnect it.
+- Grab the pointed end of your spudger and carefully pry up the right cellular antenna coaxial cable as close to the connector as you can—easy does it to get it disconnected.

 Tools Used